tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard9/tf.nn.raw_rnn.md

 For example, it can be used to implement the dynamic decoder of a seq2seq model.

-Instead of working with `Output` objects, most operations work with `TensorArray` objects directly.
+Instead of working with `Tensor` objects, most operations work with `TensorArray` objects directly.

 The operation of `raw_rnn`, in pseudo-code, is basically the following: